First look at Windows Phone

-The Status Bar is an indicator bar that displays system-level status info simply and cleanly within a reserved space in the app workspace.
-It updates automatically to provide different notifications and keeps users aware of system-level status by displaying the following info (in order from left to right):
+The Status Bar is an indicator bar that displays system-level status info in a simple and clean presentation within a reserved portion of the app workspace.
+It automatically updates to provide different notifications and keeps users aware of system-level status by displaying the following info (in order from left to right):

-The Status Bar is system-reserved and can’t be modified.
+Note The Status Bar is system-reserved and can't be modified (although you can update the progress indicator).
 It can be hidden, but many users view the system clock as an essential feature, so think carefully before hiding it.

 The App Bar provides a place to display up to four common app tasks as icon buttons.

 The App Bar provides a view that displays icon buttons with text hints and an optional extended menu when a user taps the visual indicator of sequential dots or flicks up the App Bar.

 The App Bar always stays on the same edge of the display as the Steering buttons (Back, Start, and Search) and extends the full width of the screen in portrait or landscape mode.
 Icon buttons themselves will rotate to align with the phone orientations.